pthomaslab/GillespieClockModel.jl/README.md

 # clockmodel
 Simulation of cyanobacterial circadian clock dynamics in random light enviroments

 The script implements a mass-action adaptation of the model in Chew et al. Nature Communications 9: 3004 (2018).
-Light inputs are assumed to modulate
+Light inputs are assumed to modulate phosphorylation rate.

 ## System requirements